y1lichen/TSTelemetryServer/README.md

 make -j8
 ```

+## License

+This library is available under the GNU Lesser General Public License, version 3.
+See the *COPYING* and *COPYING.LESSER* files for details.

 ## Third-party libraries

 The plugin uses SCS Software's telemetry SDK, which is available under the MIT License (see *include/scs_sdk/LICENSE*).